Kamini Gadhok

-Career
+Early life

+Gadhok was born in India, the youngest of three sisters, but spent the early part of her childhood in Nairobi, Kenya.
+Her family emigrated to Nottingham, England in 1966.
+An academically gifted teenager, Gadhok came across the speech and language therapy profession through a leaflet, and felt a desire to 'give back, help others, particularly vulnerable children who did not have a voice'.

+Speech and Language Therapist

-Gadhok graduated from the University of Manchester in 1983.
-She worked as a speech and language therapist in Nottingham Community Health NHS Trust as a locality manager and coordinator for the speech and language therapy services.
+Gadhok studied Speech and Language Therapy at the University of Manchester and graduated in 1983.
+She worked as a speech and language therapist for Nottingham Community Health NHS Trust and was later promoted to locality manager and coordinator for the service's speech and language therapy department.
 She specialised in bilingualism and led the development of services for people for whom English was an additional language.
 She established the Asian bilingual co-worker service, the first of its kind in the country.
 In 1997, Kamini became ethnic health projects coordinator for the NHS and was seconded to the Department of Health to set up the Race Equality Unit, where she was section head until 2000.

-From 2007 to 2012 she was director of the National Literacy Trust.
+Chief Executive

+In 2000, Gadhok began working for the RCSLT as the organisation's Professional Director, later becoming their Chief Executive.
+One of Gadhok's early challenges in this role was leading the speech and language therapy profession through the implementation of Agenda for Change, the NHS grading and pay system, in 2004.